-Learn more about Families Helping Families of Iowa, Inc. (FHF), a grassroots organization with humble beginnings, founded in 2005 with $100 and a vision.
+Families Helping Families of Iowa, Inc. (FHF) is a grassroots organization with humble beginnings, founded in October 2004 with $100 and a vision.
 The vision was and is to raise awareness and provide access to basic need items and resources for children in foster care throughout the state of Iowa.

-In 2006, Families Helping Families was able to secure 501(c)3 nonprofit status and incorporation.
+In 2006, Families Helping Families of Iowa was able to secure 501(c)3 nonprofit status and incorporation.

-To learn more or share the mission and programs of Families Helping Families, view and print our brochure.
+To learn more or share the mission and programs of Families Helping Families, view and print our brochure [PDF].

 We are a unique nonprofit organization offering programs and services designed specifically to help and assist Iowa’s foster care children, and the families that care for them.

-Currently, there are more than 6,000 children in foster care in the state of Iowa.
-Families Helping Families exist to provide programs and services for these populations and demographics in foster care.
+Currently, there are nearly 10,000 children in foster care in the state of Iowa.
+Families Helping Families of Iowa exists to provide programs and services for these populations and demographics in foster care.

 Due to our efforts, FHF was recognized and awarded the 2013 Governor’s Nonprofit Spotlight Award at the statewide Nonprofit Summit in Altoona.

 To start the school year off right, Families Helping Families of Iowa hosts an annual Back to School Rally that provides around 300 new backpacks fully stocked with new school supplies, a voucher for a free haircut, and a $50 shoe voucher to kids who are in foster care or approved/relative placement.
-This event takes place every August.
+This event is held every August.

 Every child needs a superhero once in a while.
-Put your best superhero outfit on and join us for the annual Superhero Walk.
-Teams of superheroes and area mascots walk together to raise awareness and money for Families Helping Families.
-Participants join the fun with games, face painting, contests, concessions, and a DJ to keep you moving.
+Put your best superhero outfit on and join us for the annual Super Hero Bash.
+Teams of superheroes and area mascots celebrate together to raise awareness and money for Families Helping Families.
+Participants join the fun with games, face painting, contests, concessions, and a DJ to keep it lively.
 Join us for this annual event in October.